Get Help for Your Business

 - President Biden signed the signed the American Rescue Plan Act into law on March 11th.
 The Act includes additional funding and expanding eligibility requirements for the Paycheck Protection Program, Shuttered Venue Operators Grant Program, and Economic Injury Disaster Loan Advance (EIDL).
 As well as a new Restaurant Revitalization Fund for restaurants impacted by the COVID-19 pandemic.
 Learn more here.

 - The Shuttered Venue Operators Grant (SVOG) program was established through the Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act and amended by the American Rescue Plan Act to provide over $16 billion in economic relief to target industries.
-The Shuttered Venue Operators Grant (SVOG) application portal is experiencing technical difficulties, the SBA temporarily suspended the portal and will re-open it as soon as possible to ensure all applicants have fair and equal access.
-Find out if you are eligible for this economic relief and learn more about SVOG here.
+The Shuttered Venue Operators Grant (SVOG) application portal will open April 26th.
+Interested applicants should register for an account and apply through the portal here.

 - The WSDA in partnership with the Washington State Department of Commerce are providing Recovery and Relief Grants for small food and agricultural businesses.
 The application period will be open April 9 - April 26, 2021.
 Learn more to see if you qualify and begin your application here.